Skip to content

 In terms of memory space utilization, arrays and linked lists have their advantages and limitations.

-On the other hand, during program execution, as memory is repeatedly allocated and released, the degree of fragmentation of free memory becomes higher, leading to reduced memory utilization efficiency.
+On the other hand, during program execution, repeated memory allocation and deallocation increase memory fragmentation, reducing memory utilization efficiency.
 Arrays, due to their continuous storage method, are relatively less likely to cause memory fragmentation.
-In contrast, the elements of a linked list are dispersedly stored, and frequent insertion and deletion operations make memory fragmentation more likely.
+In contrast, linked lists store elements in non-contiguous locations, and frequent insertions and deletions can exacerbate memory fragmentation.

 4.4.3 Cache efficiency of data structures

 Although caches are much smaller in space capacity than memory, they are much faster and play a crucial role in program execution speed.
-Since the cache's capacity is limited and can only store a small part of frequently accessed data, when the CPU tries to access data not in the cache, a cache miss occurs, forcing the CPU to load the needed data from slower memory.
+Due to their limited capacity, caches can only store a subset of frequently accessed data.
+When the CPU attempts to access data not present in the cache, a cache miss occurs, requiring the CPU to retrieve the needed data from slower memory, which can impact performance.

 Clearly, the fewer the cache misses, the higher the CPU's data read-write efficiency, and the better the program performance.
 The proportion of successful data retrieval from the cache by the CPU is called the cache hit rate, a metric often used to measure cache efficiency.